13-CF/afetch/README.md

 <p align=center>Fast and simple system info (for UNIX based operating systems) written in POSIX compliant C99, that can be configured at compile time by editing the <a href="src/config.h">config.h</a> file.
 It uses the C Preprocessor to implement config options at compile time. <br> <br>

-`afetch` is a command line tool that is made to be compiled and run anywhere, as long as you have the POSIX header files and pthreads/ </p>
+<h3 align="center"> Why use afetch? </h3>
+<p align="center"> afetch is written in C99, meaning that it should be able to be compiled with almost all C compilers.
+As well as being written in a very fast language, it's multithreaded.
+This makes it even faster, as well as distinguishing it from similar programs written is POSIX sh.
+The only limitations it has is the speed of your distros package manager! </p>

 **Requirements**
 *  `/etc/os-release` file for package count on Linux